L400-RTI/RTI-Hackathon/Act 1 - Gather data/README.md

     Hint: Use Local file ingestion method

-## 4. Ingest Customer and Products data
+## 4. Ingest Products data
-Both of these static data is present in a SQL database
+This static data is present in a SQL database
     Hint: Use Azure SQL CDC connector

 ## 5. Make weather data available to all Fabrikam distributors and setup hourly alerts for US region
     Hint: Create derived stream
     Hint: Use Activator alerts on temperature